logzio/s3-hook/README.md

 #### Filtering files

-If there are specific paths within you bucket that you want to pull logs from, you can use the `pathsRegex` variable.
+If there are specific paths within the bucket that you want to pull logs from, you can use the `pathsRegex` variable.
-This variable should hold a comma seperated list of regexes that match the paths you wish to extract logs from.
+This variable should hold a comma-seperated list of regexes that match the paths you wish to extract logs from.
-**Note**: this will still trigger you Lambda function everytime a new object will be added to your bucket, but if the key does not match the regexes, the function will quit and won't send the logs.
+**Note**: this will still trigger your Lambda function every time a new object is added to your bucket.
+However, if the key does not match the regexes, the function will quit and won't send the logs.

+#### Adding object path as logs field

+In case you want to use your objects' path as extra fields in your logs, you can do so by using `pathToFields`.

+For example, if your objects are under the path: `oi-3rfEFA4/AWSLogs/2378194514/file.log`, where `oi-3rfEFA4` is org id, `AWSLogs` is aws type, and `2378194514` is account id.

+Setting `pathToFields` with the value: `org-id/aws-type/account-id` will add to logs the following fields:
+`org-id`: `oi-3rfEFA4`, `aws-type`: `AWSLogs`, `account-id`: `2378194514`.

+**Important notes about `pathToFields`**:

+1. This will override a field with the same key, if it exists.
+2. In order for the feature to work, you need to set `pathToFields` from the root of the bucket.

 ## Changelog

 - **0.1.0**:
   - Add ability to filter paths with regex list in field `pathsRegexes`.
+  - Add ability to map bucket path as log fields with `pathToFields`.
 - **0.0.2**:
   - **Bug fix**: Decodes folder names, for folders with special characters.
 - **0.0.1**: Initial release.